jyidiego/raxcloud_queue_demo/README.md

 Here `username` and `apikey` are available in the mycloud.rackspace.com accounts link.
 The producer just posts a message at a fixed rate of time.
 The consumer claims and deletes a message at a fixed rate of time.
 You can run status to see what the queue status is.
 This assumes that you use the same queue name for all of these scripts.
 For a full list of available options just run the queue_demo.py without any options.

 ```
-You need to specify a mode like ['status', 'consumer', 'producer']
+You need to specify a mode like ['status', 'consumer', 'producer', 'monitor']
 Usage: queue_demo.py [options]
+status: print out the queue status
+consumer: claim and delete a message of the queue as specified by the options
+producer: add a message onto the queue as specified by the options
+monitor: use autoscale to spin up or down a server as specified by the options

 Options:
   -h, --help            show this help message and exit